om1cmd/FPGA-function-gen/README.md

 # Tri-Saw-Square Generator 5000 OMAMA
-Our functino generator has following functions:
+Our function generator has following functions:
 1. Ability to generate 3 different waveforms
     - sawtooth
     - triangle
     - square

-2. Ability to change signal frequency in steps of 1 kHz, 10 kHz and 100 kHz
+2. Ability to generate signals of 4 different frequencies.

 The output is routed to Pmod headers and converted to analog voltages using external DAC.